aidev9/launchpadai/web/.roo/rules-architect/always-rules.md

 - Always use Tanstac Query whenever possible for mutations and queries
 - Never use APIs, instead use React Server Actions
 - Always create Tanstack tables with headers, filters and pagination
+- Never start a server like pnpm run dev